SAP/openui5-fhir/CONTRIBUTING.md

 The goal of high quality and maintainability is an ongoing task which has to be considered while the whole development cycle.
 Feel free to dive into the code smells!
 The team is looking forward to get a pull request from you which increases the maintainability🤗.

+#### Dependabot

+To ensure to use the latest patches and features of packages which are used in the project, [Dependabot](https://dependabot.com/) is configured. *Dependabot* will open a new pull request if a new version of an used packaged is published.
+You can view and edit the *Dependabot* settings for *OpenUI5-FHIR* [here](https://app.dependabot.com/accounts/SAP/repos/181670481).

 ### How to contribute - the Process

 1. Make sure the change would be welcome (e.g. a bugfix or a useful feature); best do so by proposing it in a GitHub issue